robmitch9999/RepData_PeerAssessment1/PA1_template.md

 From the figure above you can see that, on average, the subject started their day later on the weekend but tended to be more active throughout the day.
 Perhaps this is someone who walks to work, has a job in which they are not entirely desk-bound and gets a lift home and has a generally active weekend after a bit of a sleep in?

+*could clean up the formatting on the x axis!*

 But is there a difference between the total average steps on weekends and weekdays?
-The table below shows that the subject took more steps, on average, on the weekend.
+The table below shows that the subject took more steps, on average, on the weekend.Is that difference statistically significant?
+Need to do the math, perhaps next time!

 ```r